 Tonight is a primary prevention program designed with UW-Madison students to make UW-Madison a safer campus.
-Tonight promotes:
+The Tonight program promotes:

 - Accurate knowledge and understanding of sexual assault, consent, dating violence, domestic violence, and stalking